citp/privacy-policy-historical/b/ba/bat/battlefieldheroes.com.md

 **4\.
 Internet Log Files**

 EA also may maintain log files which contain IP addresses.
 An IP address is a numeric address that may be assigned to your computer by your Internet Service Provider.
 In general, we use log files to monitor traffic on our websites, to troubleshoot technical problems and to report aggregate information to our advertisers.
-In the event of user abuse of our websites, however, we may block certain IP addresses or console IDs provided by our licensed hardware manufacturers.
-If available, IP addresses and console IDs may be used to personally identify you in order to enforce our Terms of Service.
+In the event of user abuse of our websites, however, we may block certain IP addresses or game system IDs provided by our licensed hardware manufacturers.
+If available, IP addresses and game system IDs may be used to personally identify you in order to enforce our Terms of Service.

 **5\.
 Analytic Metrics Tool And Other Technologies**

-EA also uses its own proprietary analytic metrics tool and other analytics technologies to collect non-personal information when you use our online products and services and/or play our games on your PC, console and/or mobile device.
+EA also uses its own proprietary analytic metrics tool and other analytics technologies to collect non-personal information when you use our online products and services and/or play our games on your PC, game system and/or mobile device.
 The information collected includes data about your hardware system, mobile device (if applicable), media, Internet and website usage and how your game is used, including your game statistics, feature usage and purchase history, as well as MAC Address, mobile ID (if applicable) and IP address.

 **V. What Happens To The Information EA Collects?**

 **A. How EA Uses Your Information**

 EA uses your information to fulfill your specific requests, purchase orders and to send you purchase confirmation and other account-related information.
-In addition, if you choose to receive communications from us about EA products and news, the personal information you provide will allow us to send you messages about things including new products, features, enhancements, special offers, upgrade opportunities, contests and events of interest.
+In addition, the personal information you provide will allow us to send you messages about things including new products, features, enhancements, special offers, upgrade opportunities, contests and events of interest.
 You may also later opt out of this service from EA.

-Otherwise, EA uses personal and non-personal information, both individually and combined together, to better understand the behavior and preferences of our customers, to troubleshoot technical problems, to enforce our Terms of Service, to ensure proper functioning of our products and services as well as to help improve them.
+Otherwise, EA uses personal and non-personal information, both individually and combined together, to better understand the behavior and preferences of our customers, to troubleshoot technical problems, to serve static and dynamic advertising, to enforce our Terms of Service, to ensure proper functioning of our products and services as well as to help improve them.
 In addition, we combine non-personal information with personal information, such as an email address, to tailor our offerings, web pages or game play experience to your preferences or interests.
-We will not, however, send you any such marketing emails you unless you opt in to receive them.

 If you choose to use our referral service to "tell a friend" about an EA product or site, we will ask you for your friend's name and email address.
 We will send your friend an email on your behalf inviting him or her to visit the site or check out our product.
 EA stores your friend's name and email for a short period for the sole purpose of sending this email and for redundancy checking, to be sure that your friend does not receive multiple copies of the same email message.
 We do not keep or use this information for any other purpose.